Push Over on Employee Performance Issues?

 In order to keep that tough-minded veneer intact, here are some things you can do to address employee performance issues:

 - Set performance expectations.
 Every employee needs to hear from you exactly what their performance should be and how you expect to measure them.
-Once you set clear direction, then ongoing conversations are easier to conduct.
+Once you set a clear direction, then ongoing conversations are easier to conduct.
 If they are headed for the ditch, you can let them know before it gets too out of hand.

 - Act quickly.
 When you see an issue, you need to jump on it quickly while the details are fresh in your mind and theirs.